ChristianJoudon/ChristianJoudon.github.io/essays/EconomyAgain.md

     results = kernel.run()
     # results is a list of dicts you can export to CSV/Parquet or feed to dashboards.

-Why this skeleton is a big step up

-Deterministic runs with named RNG streams.

-Contracts for Event, GlobalState, and agent batched operations.

-Vectorized agents suitable for scaling.

-Explicit market dynamics with documented (if simple) price formation.

-Recorder produces tidy, analyzable outputs.

-Policy and events are clean, orthogonal levers.

 11) Testing checklist (practical)